-There are a few questions that I get asked on a regular basis, so I decided to create this page as a place to just put everything out there.
+There are a few questions that I get asked on a regular basis, so I decided to create this page as a place to just list everything out.

-However, if this list doesn’t satiate your appetite you’re welcome to contact me and ask whatever.
+However, if this list doesn’t answer your query you’re welcome to contact me and ask whatever.

 How many countries have you been to?

 Around ninety–see which on the Countries Visited page.

 I like different things about each country, so I can’t really say I entirely like any one country over the others.

 If I absolutely had to choose though, I’d say Japan, Thailand, and Turkey–I love the food, people, and history of all three.
 As far as Japan goes, I’ve spent so much time there–especially during the period right after high school–that it definitely had a hand in shaping who I am today, to the point that I think of Japan as a second home.

 How can you afford to travel so much?